5 Network Design & IP Addressing

 - Result: 200G aggregate bandwidth with 8+ ECMP paths in unified fabric

-Path diversity: Traffic from H1 to H2 can use any combination of: - 2 source NICs (eth0 or eth1) × 2 local ToRs × 2+ spines × 2 destination ToRs = 8+ paths!
+Path diversity: Traffic from H1 to H2 can use any combination of: - 2 source NICs (eth0 or eth1) × 2 spines × 2 destination ToRs = 8 paths minimum!

 For configuration scripts, see Configuration Examples.